RehabEngGroup/MBSbenchmarksInOpenSim/README.md

 3.Create a build directory inside the MBS-BOS folder

 4.Open Cmake GUI, select yours source and build directories and the Visual Studio version you are planning to use.
+If you have downloaded OpenSim binary you MUST select in Release as CompilationMode, Debug is not going to work.

 5.Click on Generate